BI reporting versus traditional reporting

 BI reporting for month-end statements

-Finance team using a BI tool to report on month's close can review and analyze financial statements directly.
-A BI tool with financial statement capability makes month-end financial statements more accessible and allows more people to understand the impact of operational decisions on financial performance faster.
+Finance teams using a BI tool combined with Financial Planning and Analysis (FP&A) software can report on month's close and review and analyze financial statements directly.
+A BI tool with financial statement capability makes month-end financial statements more accessible as financial reports can be created for many parts of the business and allows more people to understand financial performance.

-By adding financial statements to Phocas business intelligence software brings active analysis, data drill down and dashboarding to the finance and management team with fully controlled user-permission.
+By adding financial statements to Phocas business intelligence software brings active analysis, data drill down and dashboarding to the finance and management team with fully controlled user-permissions.

 Financial statements are created in the same tradition as the accounting team recognizes, but the process is automated for each statement.
 The finance team can quickly build financial statements customized to users’ access, so branch managers can see information relevant to their branch, and management can see information across the whole business.
 The statements can also sit across one or many ERPs so leaders can view the individual company, branch, regional performance and even the consolidated performance when required.